Walter Brown (soldier): Second World War

 Following the outbreak of the Second World War, Brown enlisted as a gunner under his real name in the 2/15th Field Regiment, Royal Australian Artillery in June 1940.
 Hoping to avoid attention and wanting to secure a posting to the front lines, he declared that he had "no previous military experience" and also claimed he had been born in 1900 in order to meet the age requirements for front line service.
 Although his identity became public knowledge, the military authorities allowed him to continue serving.
 He was briefly promoted to lance-sergeant, but requested to revert to the rank of gunner.
 His unit was sent to Malaya in August 1941 where they were attached to the 27th Brigade, and then to Singapore in February 1942 when it was invaded.

 On 15 February 1942, Brown's regiment moved up to the front line to make a final stand.
 Sources disagree as to what happened to Brown after this.
 When the order to surrender came, some witnesses alleged him to have calmly picked up some grenades and said: "No surrender for me", before walking towards the enemy lines, never to be seen again.

-Author John Moremon, however, believes that Brown sought to escape and after gaining permission from his commanding officer, led a group of 2/15th men to Rengat, in Sumatra, in a rowing boat.
+Author John Moremon, however, suggests, from records held at the Australian War Memorial, that Brown sought to escape and after gaining permission from his commanding officer, led a group of 2/15th men to Rengat, in Sumatra, in a rowing boat.
 From there it is believed that Brown and the others attempted to link up with other troops that were being evacuated via bus, but they became separated and although some managed to get away to Padang, Brown is believed to have been killed while waiting for transport.

 Although his date of death is uncertain, it has been presumed that Brown was killed some time after he went missing, and the Commonwealth War Graves Commission officially records his date of death as 28 February 1942.
 As his body was never found, Brown has no known grave, although he is commemorated at the Singapore Memorial at Kranji War Cemetery in Singapore.

 Medals

 His Victoria Cross is displayed at the Australian War Memorial in Canberra.

+Brown's service in World War II resulted in the posthumous award of five further service medals, these being the 1939–1945 Star, Pacific Star, Defence Medal (United Kingdom), War Medal 1939–1945, and Australia Service Medal 1939–1945.